All Auction Times are Central Time US. Just scroll down to the bottom of page for current auction system time.

 Since the beginning of the Reptile Ring we have had to turn down many sellers in order to balance our growth.
 We now have enough members to start opening up a bit more.
 If you would like a Seller Account on the Ring, we are now open to everyone.
 There is only one requirement.
 You must win 10 auctions as a buyer and then you will be eligable for a seller account.
 The yearly fee will be waived if you participate and win 5 auctions per year.
 If you choose to not participate in the auctions and only sell after you are approved, then you can just pay the yearly fee to continue your account.
 The auctions can be from any seller on the site for any animal offered on auction.

 The goal of this site is the bring the reptile community together and allow breeders, buyers and sellers to decide how they want to buy and sell.
 This site allows auctions, from the exciting, fast paced, overtime no reserve auctions to the more traditional reserve auctions and classified advertisements.
 This idea started because of the success of the Facebook auctions.
-My name is Mike Wilbanks.
-I have over 80,000 likes on my Facebook page and I and other breeders with high profile businesses can use the Facebook platform and be quite successful running auctions.
-What about the smaller breeder or the guy just getting started that only has 2000 or less people watching his Facebook page?
+My name is Jeremy Stone.
+I have over Millions of views, likes on our site, social media, and affiliate sites including other breeders with high profile businesses that use social media running auctions.
+What about the smaller breeder or the guy just getting started that only has 2000 or less people watching his Facebook, or social media page?
 His auctions are going to have many fewer bidders and prices are going to continue to fall.
 That is where the concept for this site was born, out of a desire to stabilize the market by bringing all of the buyers and sellers to one place.
 Back when there was only one main marketplace we were able to see most of what the market had to offer in one place.
-Now with Facebook, people are so spread out, buyers and sellers are having more trouble finding each other.
+Now with Facebook, and other social media, people are so spread out, buyers and sellers are having more trouble finding each other.
 Sellers interpret this as market weakness and buyers are frustrated by not being able to easily find what they are looking for.
 Here at ReptileRing.com, we can run our auctions, unite the buyers and truly establish market prices in an equal environment, sort of like a worldwide virtual reptile show.
 After all reptile shows work in a very similar manner to auctions, there is haggling and people adjust prices according to a more consistent market price.

 Animals have been sold at auction for hundreds of years.
 In fact, an auction is the primary way that thoroughbred horses and other prized animals are sold throughout the world.
 Works of art from Picasso and Rembrandt have been sold at auction.
 I have always considered my creations genetic works of art.
 Stocks are essentially sold at auction where the bid price and the ask price come together to make a successful transaction.
 Many of us have considered our creations investments.
 There is nothing more fair to both buyer and seller than an auction.
 Everything is in the open and buyers, sellers and observers all see the transaction in a completely transparent way. eBay has been utilizing the online auction for over a decade now and it has been a huge success.
 ReptileRing.com brings together these concepts to provide the first of its kind website for the reptile market.